 - How we deal with our emotional lives and interpersonal relationships etc.

-While many of the above-mentioned consumables are common, we often avoid these things because of the principle Paul describes: “all things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify” (1 Corinthians 10:23, NKJV).
+“All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify” (1 Corinthians 10:23, NKJV).

 Fresh air—a simple yet necessary ingredient of wellness

-Since then, humanity needs to breathe in order to stay alive.
+And ever since then, humanity needs to breathe in order to stay alive.

-That’s why Job said “the breath of the Almighty gives me life” (Job 33:4, NKJV).
+“The breath of the Almighty gives me life” (Job 33:4, NKJV).